KNOWLEDGE BASE Population - Ethnicity - Language In The UK

 Population information on Northern Ireland from the Northern Ireland Statistics and Research Agency

-UK population statistics from the Office for National Statistics
+UK population and migration statistics from the Office for National Statistics

 Office for National Statistics